 Langkawi is fine to visit year round however the more popular time to visit is during the dry season which is December through to March.
 The wet season is September thru to October and seas can be a little rough limiting watersport activities during this time.

 The best way getting around Langkawi is by taxi.
 Taxi’s are fairly inexpensive and whilst they don’t work on a metre, there is a set rate depending upon where you go.
 We found the taxi set rates to be consistent and did not feel we were ripped off at all.
-You can also use Uber in Langkawi.
+You can also use Grab (ridesharing service popular in Southeast Asia) in Langkawi.

 Melissa is the creator and writer for the Thrifty Family Travels website; which details her family’s travels both within Australia and across the globe.
 Together they look for new adventures, experience new cultures and indulge in local delicacies whilst exploring every corner of our beautiful world.
 Thrifty Family Travels hope to inspire other families to travel, by showing their followers fantastic new destinations as well as providing detailed itineraries, tips on where to stay and recommendations for the best travel gear.